There are many sources of support for infant feeding available across Bristol, North Somerset and South Gloucestershire.

 The teams offer antenatal and postnatal support for any feeding related challenges –including understanding infant communication and behaviour, feeding relationships, crying and regurgitation.

-Referrals for both breastfed and / or bottle fed babies are welcomed and can be made by completing Sirona Infant Feeding specialist service referral form.
-Send via email to the relevant team.
+Referrals for both breastfed and / or bottle fed babies are welcomed and can be made by completing Sirona Infant Feeding specialist service referral form (available in EMIS by searching 'infant feeding' Send via email to the relevant team.

 The service aim to contact families within 3 working days of receiving the referral.